-- The Fingerprint Sourcebook (U.S. Dept of Justice, National Institute of Justice) by I.A.I, Scientific Working Group on Friction Ridge Analysis, Study and Technology (SWGFAST) et al Eric H. Holder, Laurie O. Robinson, John H. Laub, 2011 - Quantitative-Qualitative Friction Ridge Analysis: An Introduction to Basic and Advanced Ridgeology by David R. Ashbaugh, 1999 - Advances in Fingerprint Technology, Third Edition (Forensic and Police Science Series) (Hardcover) by Robert Ramotowski, 2013 - Searching Smart Clues for Latent Print Examiners Playing Cards by Ron Smith & Associates, Inc., 2016
+- The Fingerprint Sourcebook (U.S. Dept of Justice, National Institute of Justice) by I.A.I, Scientific Working Group on Friction Ridge Analysis, Study and Technology (SWGFAST) et al Eric H. Holder, Laurie O. Robinson, John H. Laub, 2011 - Quantitative-Qualitative Friction Ridge Analysis: An Introduction to Basic and Advanced Ridgeology by David R. Ashbaugh, 1999 - Searching Smart Clues for Latent Print Examiners Playing Cards by Ron Smith & Associates, Inc., 2016 - Palm Prints Searching Smart by Ron Smith & Associates, Inc., 2021 Note: A new test will be implemented for all applications submitted as of 9/2022.
+Test questions will include information from this new reference. - Fingerprints and Other Ridge Skin Impressions, Second Edition (CRC Press) by Christophe Champod, Chris J. Lennard, Pierre Margot, Milutin Stoilovic, 2016 Note: A new test will be implemented for all applications submitted as of 9/2022.
+Test questions will include information from this new reference.